-14-03: Impaired Driving
+15-03: Impaired Driving

-To keep consistent with the National Highway Traffic Safety Administration, Minnesota has transitioned to monitoring the effectiveness of our impaired driving program by tracking alcohol impaired driving fatalities (those that involved a driver or motorcyclist with an alcohol concentration level of 0.08 and above) in addition to alcohol-related driving fatalities (those that involved a driver or motorcyclist with an alcohol concentration of 0.01 and above).
-Both measured show decreases for 2012.
-Alcohol-related fatalities decreased from 136 in 2011 to 131 in 2012, and alcohol impaired fatalities decreased from 111 in 2011 to 104 in 2012.
-Unfortunately, severe injury crashes where alcohol was perceived to be involved decreased slightly from 301 in 2011 to 296 in 2012.
-The most significant area of concern remains the 20-29 year-olds; nearly 40 percent of all alcohol impaired fatalities are in that age group and 51 percent of traffic crash fatalities in that age-group were impaired.
+Minnesota is monitoring the effectiveness of our impaired driving program by tracking alcohol impaired driving fatalities (those that involved a driver or motorcyclist with an alcohol concentration level of 0.08 and above) in addition to alcohol-related driving fatalities (those that involved a driver or motorcyclist with an alcohol concentration of 0.01 and above).
+Both measures show decreases for 2013.
+Alcohol-related fatalities decreased from 131 in 2012 to 117 in 2013, and alcohol impaired fatalities decreased from 104 in 2012 to 95 in 2013.
+Fortunately, severe injuries where alcohol was perceived to be involved decreased from 296 in 2012 to 247 in 2013.
+The most significant area of concern remains the 20-29 year-olds; nearly 38 percent of all alcohol impaired fatalities are in that age group, and 47 percent of traffic crash fatalities in that age-group were impaired related.

-Paid media, enforcement and educational programs will remain focused on the young male driver, since 87% of the drivers killed who tested over the legal limit were males.
-The impaired driving program will capitalize on the seat belt usage media message since only 26 percent of motor vehicle occupants that died in an alcohol impaired crash were known to be wearing a seat belt in 2011.
+Paid media, enforcement and educational programs will remain focused on the young male driver, since 85% of the drivers killed who tested over the legal limit were males.
+The impaired driving program will capitalize on the seat belt usage media message since only 31 percent of motor vehicle occupants that died in an alcohol impaired crash were known to be wearing a seat belt in 2013.